Everyone is welcome in the two libraries at Freed-Hardeman University, whether you are affiliated with the school or not.

 Library visitors not currently enrolled or

-employed at FHU can get for a community card
+employed at FHU can get a community card

 by completing an application form

-available in the HBSARC (Henderson campus).
+available in the ARC (Henderson site).
 You must be

 at least a junior in high school and be able to